SemsProject/BiVeS/BivesOnCommandLine.md

-Use /BiVeS from Commandline
+Use BiVeS from Commandline
 ============================
-/BiVeS contains a Main, so you are free to use it from command line.
+BiVeS contains a Main, so you are free to use it from command line.
 If you do not pass any arguments you'll see a help page such as (as of version 1.3)

 ```
 usr@srv $ java -jar /path/to/BiVeS-fat.jar